Nuclear Throne Together Introduction

 Page Contents

-Nuclear Throne Together (NTT) is a mod on PC that gives support for online co-op for up to 4 players, where base NT only has 2 player local co-op.
+Nuclear Throne Together (NTT) is a mod on PC that gives support for local and online co-op for up to 4 players.
 It also serves as a mod loader in a much more streamlined process, which the vast majority of mods now use.

 This mod was developed by YellowAfterLife (YAL) who first released it in June 2016.
-A a post on his website outlined how this was done.
+A post on his website outlined how this was done.
 NTT also included many bugfixes that existed in the base game, which eventually led Vlambeer to reach out to YAL to help develop update 99, the story of which is outlined here.
-YAL continues to work on u99r2 to this day, and its beta branches are usually updated side by side with NTT v100.
+YAL would continue working on u99r2 until it was eventually merged into update 100, and presently still bugfixes the game.
+Because of this, NT and NTT are typically updated around the same time.

 NTT Versions

-NTT has had many versions over the years, however for simplifcation only 3 versions matter to most players.
-These builds are all compatible for Windows.
+NTT builds are all compatible for Windows.
 If using Steam on Linux, consider using Proton.
 If on another platform or using Mac, consider using WINE.

 v9944 installation

-4. Install v9944 in the same way - do not tamper with any files inbetween these steps.
+- Install v9944 in the same way - do not tamper with any files in between these steps.

 Extra information/version bugs: